 Yes, there’s a lot of work involved − overall, you’ll be expected to spend around 120 hours on your EPQ − but don’t let this put you off.
 You’ll receive a tonne of support and guidance along the way from your assigned supervisor.

-1. Study skills
+1. Develop crucial sudy skills

 Taking an EPQ provides you with the opportunity to develop crucial skills, applicable to both higher education and the workplace.
 According to AQA, the EPQ enables you to: